Congratulations to Laura Neary and Hannah Thibault who have been chosen as recipients of the 2021 Weston Family Awards in Northern Research!

 Funded by the Weston Family Foundation (formerly The W. Garfield Weston Foundation), these annual awards are some of the most prestigious in the country for students pursuing a master’s degree, a doctoral degree or postdoctoral fellowship.

-Laura and Hannah are both graduate students working with Professor Roland Hall in the Department of Biology, studying environmental processes in Northern Canada to understand the effects of stresses on the lakes and wetlands of the regions.
+Laura and Hannah are both graduate students working with Water Institute member Professor Roland Hall in the Department of Biology, studying environmental processes in Northern Canada to understand the effects of stresses on the lakes and wetlands of the regions.
 Laura is a student in the Collaborative Water Program.

 Laura’s PhD research explores causes of lake-level variation and key hydrological processes that influence water balance at lakes across in the Peace-Athabasca Delta in Northern Alberta and the nesting area of the endangered whooping crane in Northwest Territories.